Facioscapulohumeral muscular dystrophy

-Signs, symptoms, family history, and diagnostic tests can suggest FSHD; genetic testing can provide definitive diagnosis.
-No intervention has proven effective for slowing progression of weakness.
+Signs, symptoms, and diagnostic tests can suggest FSHD; genetic testing usually provides a definitive diagnosis.
+FSHD can be presumptively diagnosed in an individual with signs/symptoms and an established family history.
+No intervention has proven effective in slowing the progression of weakness.
 Screening allows for early detection and intervention for various disease complications.
 Symptoms can be addressed with physical therapy, bracing, and reconstructive surgery such as surgical fixation of the scapula to the thorax.
 FSHD affects up to 1 in 8,333 people, putting it in the three most common muscular dystrophies with myotonic dystrophy and Duchenne muscular dystrophy.
 Prognosis is variable.
-Many are not significantly limited in daily activity, whereas a wheel chair or scooter is required in 20% of cases.
+Many are not significantly limited in daily activity, whereas a wheelchair or scooter is required in 20% of cases.
 Life expectancy is not affected, although death can rarely be attributed to respiratory insufficiency due to FSHD.

 FSHD was first distinguished as a disease in the 1870s and 1880s when French physicians Louis Théophile Joseph Landouzy and Joseph Jules Dejerine followed a family affected by it, thus the initial name Landouzy–Dejerine muscular dystrophy.
-Their work is predated by descriptions of probable individual FSHD cases.
+Descriptions of probable individual FSHD cases predate their work.
 The significance of D4Z4 contraction on chromosome 4 was established in the 1990s.
-The DUX4 gene was discovered in 1999, found to be expressed and toxic in 2007, and in 2010 the genetic mechanism causing its expression was elucidated.
+The DUX4 gene was discovered in 1999, found to be expressed and toxic in 2007, and in 2010, the genetic mechanism causing its expression was elucidated.
 In 2012, the gene most frequently mutated in FSHD2 was identified.
 In 2019, the first drug designed to counteract DUX4 expression entered clinical trials.